Glossary

 • The human organisation (teams, employees),

-• The products or services,
+• Products or services,

 B